What is HETN?

 Gary lived in the UK for many years, but was born and brought up in South Africa, and his passion for that country and its rich cultural diversity has never left him.

 He has worked in the NHS as a consultant psychiatrist, and also in the pharmaceutical industry, leading on the development of clinical trials in the UK.
-He now lives in New Zealand.
+He now lives in Australia.